fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1-new.md

 );
 comment on table public.profiles is 'Holds all of users profile information';
 ```

+_NOTE: Supabase has a table editor that gives you a GUI to create schema for
+your database.
+It's just simpler when writing instructions like this to provide the DDL_

 We can create user defined functions (UDF) directly in the database.
 These functions can be executed by triggers.